clawpack/doc/doc/howto_doc.rst

 Then do the following::

-    cd $CLAW/doc/gallery
+    cd $CLAW/doc/gallery    make html
-    export SPHINX_WEB=False # to build for local viewing make html

-Note that `sphinx-versioning build` is not used in the gallery since we don't track versions here.
+Note that we don't track past versions in the gallery.

-If the environment variable `SPHINX_WEB` is set to False (or not set) then this makes files in which the links work to jump to the main doc files, when viewed locally.

-Set the environment variable `SPHINX_WEB` to True to make files where the links work properly when pushed to the Clawpack webpages.
-This variable is used in `conf.py` to adjust the links used in `intersphinx_mapping` since two sphinx projects are linked together.

 Note that `doc/gallery/notebooks.rst` contains pointers to html versions of many notebooks, stored in `doc/gallery/_static/notebooks`.
 If any notebooks were